SapienzaNLP/maverick-coref/README.md

 ```
 N.B.
 Remember to put the zip file *ontonotes-release-5.0_LDC2013T19.tgz* in the folder *data/prepare_ontonotes/* if you want to preprocess Ontonotes with the standard preprocessing proposed by [e2e-coref](https://github.com/kentonl/e2e-coref/).
 It can be downloaded, upon registration, at the following [link](https://catalog.ldc.upenn.edu/LDC2013T19)

-## Hydra environment
+## Hydra
 This repository uses [Hydra](https://hydra.cc/) configuration environment.

-- In *conf/data/* each yaml file contains a dataset configuration, which can be tailored to future datasets.
+- In *conf/data/* each yaml file contains a dataset configuration.
-- In *conf/evaluation/*, default_evaluation.yaml contains the model checkpoint file path and device for model evaluation.
+- *conf/evaluation/* contains the model checkpoint file path and device settings for model evaluation.
-- In *conf/logging/*, wandb_logging.yaml contains details for wandb logging.
+- *conf/logging/* contains details for wandb logging.
-- In *conf/model/*, each yaml file defines a model setup.
+- In *conf/model/*, each yaml file contains a model setup.
-- In *conf/train/*, default_train.yaml contains training details.
+-  *conf/train/* contains training configurations.
 - *conf/root.yaml* regulates the overall configuration of the environment.

-## Train a new model
+## Train
-To traina a Maverick model, modify *conf/root.yaml* with your custom setup.
+To train a Maverick model, modify *conf/root.yaml* with your custom setup.
 By default, this file contains the settings for training and evaluating on the OntoNotes dataset.

-To train a new model activate the environment previously created using in the Environment Setup step, and run the following script:
+To train a new model, follow the steps in  [Environment](#environment) section and run the following script:
 ```
 conda activate env_name
 python maverick/train.py
 ```

-## Evaluate an existing model
+## Evaluate
 To evaluate an existing model, it is necessary to set up two different environment variables.
-1. Set the dataset path in conf/root.yaml, by default it is set to ontonotes
+1. Set the dataset path in conf/root.yaml, by default it is set to OntoNotes.
-2. Set the model checkpoint path in conf/evaluation/default_evaluation.yaml
+2. Set the model checkpoint path in conf/evaluation/default_evaluation.yaml.

 Finally run the following:
 ```
 conda activate env_name
 python maverick/evaluate.py
 ```
-This will directly output the CoNLL-2012 scores, and, under the experiments/ folder,  a output.jsonlines file containing the model outputs.
+This will directly output the CoNLL-2012 scores, and, under the experiments/ folder,  a output.jsonlines file containing the model outputs in OntoNotes style.

 ### Replicate paper results
 The weights of each model can be found in the [SapienzaNLP huggingface hub](https://huggingface.co/collections/sapienzanlp/maverick-coreference-resolution-66a750a50246fad8d9c7086a).
-To replicate any of the paper results,  download the weights.ckpt of a model from the its model card and follow the steps reported in the **Evaluate an existing model** section.
+To replicate any of the paper results,  download the weights.ckpt of a model from the its model card and follow the steps reported in the [Evaluate](#evaluate) section.

 E.G. to replicate the state of the art results of Maverick_mes on OntoNotes:
 - download the weights from [link](https://huggingface.co/sapienzanlp/maverick-mes-ontonotes/blob/main/weights.ckpt).